-The curriculum is individually designed on the basis of the student’s academic background to prepare nurse generalists who possess the professional competence to provide and coordinate care in situations of health promotion, maintenance, and restoration.
-The program also aims to provide a base for graduate study and to prepare graduates to assume accountability for nursing practice in the roles of clinical generalist, client advocate, leader, manager, research consumer and lifelong learner.
+The Bachelor of Science in Nursing Program is designed for registered nurses who desire a baccalaureate degree in nursing.
+It provides career mobility for the associate degree and diploma graduate nurse.
+The program is designed to prepare nurse generalists who possess the professional competence to provide and coordinate care in situations of health promotion, health maintenance, and health restoration.
+The program also provides the student an opportunity to acquire certification in School Health Nursing.
+The program’s purpose is to provide a base for graduate study and to prepare graduates to assume accountability for nursing practice in the roles of nurse generalist; care provider, designer, manager, and coordinator; and member of the profession.

-BSN GRADUATE OUTCOMES
+GRADUATE OUTCOMES (BSN)

 Upon completion of the BSN program, graduates should be able to:

-TRANSITION INTO THE BSN-RN PROGRAM
+TRANSITION INTO THE RN-BSN PROGRAM

 After graduation from the ASN Program, students who wish to pursue the BS in Nursing must change their major in the Registrar’s Office.
 See a BSN faculty member for current information regarding program requirements.

-· In addition to the traditional employment settings listed for associate degree nursing graduates, baccalaureate prepared nurses are qualified for employment in the military, veteran's hospitals, government agencies, public health, industrial nursing, research facilities, and can pursue graduate education in nursing.
+Registered nurses constitute the largest healthcare occupation, with 2.4 million jobs.
+More new jobs are expected to be created for registered nurses than for any other occupation.
+In addition to the traditional employment settings listed for associate degree nursing graduates, baccalaureate prepared nurses are qualified for employment in the military, veteran's hospitals, government agencies, public health, industrial nursing, research facilities, and can pursue graduate education in nursing.